 For information on the attention system, including states and sounds, see Attention System.

-When implementing Notifications, you need to determine how best to inform your user that a Notification has arrived, and how to persistently inform that user that unread notifications are available in their queue.
+When implementing Notifications, you need to determine the best way to inform your customer that a Notification has arrived, and how to persistently remind the customer that unread notifications are available in their queue.
 For more on how to alert customers about new or queued Notifications, see Notifications.

 Display Cards for Alexa allow products to render "Now Playing" information for music, as well as static display cards for general knowledge questions, weather, to-do and shopping lists, calendar updates, and Alexa skills.